smy1/swlab/python/README.md

      children=None, start=None, end=None, x1=None, x2=None, y1=None, y2=None)
 ```
 In the crop function shown above, we need to give four arguments and have an Excel file ready.
 - __cam__: Stands for "camera".
 What is the name of the video recording that needs to be cropped?
 In this example, Python will search for a video file that has the word "front" in the name.
 These videos should be stored in their respective first-level subfolders with each subfolder indicating an individual participant.
-The names of subfolders can either be provided in the first column of the Excel file (see below for details) or manually given to the parameter "children" (see Example 2B above for details).
+The names of subfolders can either be provided in the first column of the Excel file (see below for details) or manually given to the parameter "children".
 - __newname__: How should Python name the new cropped video?
 In this example, Python will name the new cropped video as "solo" (the name of the recorded control task).
 - __dur__: Stands for "duration".
 If the recorded task has a standard length (e.g., 3 mintues), enter the duration here in seconds (i.e., 180).
 If the duration of the recorded task differs between participants, leave it as "None".
 - __amplify__: How much do we want to amplify the volume of the video?
 The higher the number we enter here, the louder the video would be.
 Needless to say, an argument of 0 means that the video will be muted.